Radiography Protection Policies

 - Must review the U.S. Nuclear Regulatory Commission "Regulatory Guide 8.13" Instruction Concerning Prenatal Radiation Exposure

-- Must wear an additional film badge near the lower abdominal area and under the lead apron
+- Must wear an additional radiation monitoring device near the lower abdominal area and under the lead apron

-- Must closely monitor personal monthly radiation dosimetry reports
+- Must closely monitor personal quarterly radiation dosimetry reports

 - Will be assigned to the same clinical rotations as non-pregnant students

 - It is recommended that pregnant students observe the following precautions: